|

 based on real stories of real people.
 Considering what they did, and how

+they lived and survived, it is impossible to exaggerate.
 They haven't changed much either.
 The cowboys in the white hats --

 and yes, they do wear them, though these days they often ride pickup trucks